-- /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - /usr/share/doc/rhel-system-roles/storage/ directory - Managing RAID
+• The /usr/share/ansible/roles/rhel-system-roles.storage/README.md file.

-3.12.
-CONFIGURING A STRIPE SIZE FOR RAID LVM VOLUMES BY USING THE STORAGE RHEL SYSTEM ROLE
+3.13.
+CONFIGURING A STRIPE SIZE FOR RAID LVM VOLUMES USING THE STORAGE RHEL SYSTEM ROLE

-With the storage system role, you can configure a stripe size for RAID LVM volumes on RHEL by using Red Hat Ansible Automation Platform.
+With the storage System Role, you can configure a stripe size for RAID LVM volumes on RHEL using Red Hat Ansible Automation Platform.
 You can set up an Ansible playbook with the available parameters to configure an LVM pool with RAID.